SiriDB/siridb-docs/content/query_data/aggregate_functions/_index.md

 ### Time span argument

-Most aggregation functions accept an optional `ts` (time span) argument.
-A time span of `1w` for example will create 'buckets' with a length of 1 week.
+Most aggregation functions accept an optional `ts` (time span) argument; which determines the time window over which a set of values is grouped to a single summary value.
+A time span of `1w` for example will create 'buckets' with a length of 1 week that are summarized to one value at the end of the bucket.
 Be aware that the start is always at 1970-01-01.
-So if you have a time series between 2020-04-06 and 2020-04-21, a `ts` of `1w` will result in 3 buckets that end at 2020-04-09, 2020-04-16 and 2020-04-23.
+So if you have a time series between 2020-04-06 and 2020-04-21, a `ts` of `1w` will result in 3 summary values with a timestamp at: 2020-04-09, 2020-04-16 and 2020-04-23.
 So the first bucket does not end a week from April 6th, as you might expect.

 `ts` can also be a timestamp where you can use `now` for example.
 This determines the end of the first bucket.
 The beginning starts at 1970-01-01.
 If there are points beyond that timestamp, they will be captured in subsequent buckets.

-When the time span is not provided, SiriDB will usually return the last timestamp in the result.
+When the time span is not provided, SiriDB will usually return the summarized value at the last timestamp in the result.
 One exception is the `first()` function which will return the first timestamp instead.

 For example: